watson-developer-cloud/node-red-node-watson/README.md

 - New services utilities to handle node-red app name clash problems
 - New V1 Discovery Node
 - Implementation of Discovery Node query, list and get details methods
+- Fix to Translator Node which was ignoring any override values set in the msg object

 ### New in version 0.4.29
 -  Fix to Document Conversion Node to preserve full msg object